 - 41. In planning and performing the engagement, the CASS auditor shall adopt a compliance mind-set that acknowledges: - a. the responsibility of the firm to comply with all applicable CASS rules and to actively manage all risks of non-compliance; and - b. the responsibility of the CASS auditor to report to the FCA all breaches of the CASS rules that it becomes aware of in the course of performing its work. - 42.
-In planning and performing the engagement, the CASS auditor shall also adopt an insolvency mind-set which evaluates the firm's client asset processes on the presumption that the firm may become insolvent.
+In planning and performing the engagement, the CASS auditor shall also adopt an insolvency mind-set which evaluates the firm's client asset processes on the presumption that the firm may become insolvent (see paragraphs 36 and 56 of the Contextual Material).